Inside the Secret Sale of Ghislaine Maxwell’s Swanky New Hampshire Hideout

-The hideaway where Jeffrey Epstein’s alleged madam, Ghislaine Maxwell, took refuge while authorities were building a case against her was a massive, $1 million estate in the sleepy town of Bradford, New Hampshire, The Daily Beast has confirmed.
+BRADFORD, N.H.—The hideaway where Jeffrey Epstein’s alleged madam, Ghislaine Maxwell, took refuge while authorities were building a case against her was a massive, $1 million estate in this sleepy New England town, The Daily Beast has confirmed.

 Maxwell was arrested without incident in Bradford around 8:30 Thursday morning and charged with six counts, including enticing and transporting a minor for the purposes of illegal sexual acts.
 She is being transported to the Southern District of New York for further hearings.

-Bradford was the perfect place for Maxwell to hide out—a remote town of 1,600 people in the foot of Mount Sunapee, surrounded by lakes and woodlands, with little more than a Dunkin Donuts to mark its existence.
-“It’s more or less in the middle of nowhere,” one former resident said.

-Residents knew something was afoot when unmarked FBI and police cars gathered in the Market Basket parking lot early on Thursday and planes began circling overhead at 5 a.m.

-The Daily Beast can confirm that the property was a four-bedroom, four-bath abode situated at the top of a long, winding driveway.
-A listing for the house, which Maxwell allegedly purchased in all cash in December 2019, describes the home as an “amazing retreat for the nature lover who also wants total privacy.”
+The Daily Beast can confirm that the “gorgeous property” is a four-bedroom, four-bath abode situated at the top of a long, winding driveway outside of town.
+A listing for the house, which Maxwell allegedly purchased in all cash in December 2019, described the home as an “amazing retreat for the nature lover who also wants total privacy.”

 Features include a floor-to-ceiling fieldstone fireplace, cathedral ceiling, a “spectacular chandelier,” and a “large master bath with soaking tub.”
 A barn located out back was advertised as “fabulous ... for square dances and hoedowns.”